Tourism Makes History at COP29 as 50 Countries Back Climate Action Declaration for Sector

 Carbon measurement was discussed at four levels: globally, to understand the scale of the challenge; at the country level, to inform tourism policies and align them with climate goals; at the business level, to ensure accountability for change; and at the product labelling level, empowering consumers to make informed, sustainable choices.
 While scaling up measurement efforts offers opportunities for evidence-based action, experts highlighted challenges such as the limits of technology-driven improvements, the need for innovative business models, and the critical role of behaviour change.

 Discussions on adaptation and regeneration emphasized tourism’s potential to foster climate adaptation and regeneration strategies, underscoring the need for scalable financing mechanisms, innovative financial instruments, and collaborative approaches.
 Interventions and educational strategies that support sustainability transitions were showcased.
-All in all, several examples of innovation and collaboration illustrated how decarbonization can be linked to funding, adaptation strategies can be grounded in science, and climate action plans can serve as a foundation for change.
+Several examples of innovation and collaboration illustrated how decarbonization can be linked to funding, adaptation strategies can be grounded in science and climate action plans can serve as a foundation for change.

 New signatories of the Glasgow Declaration Initiative

 The Glasgow Declaration Initiative continues to advance with more than 370 action plans already developed by its 900 signatories.
-Key Takeaways from the Glasgow Declaration Implementation Report 2024 were released at COP29 including:
+Key Takeaways from the Glasgow Declaration Implementation Report 2024 were released at COP29 including 74% of signatories with climate plans are measuring, 92% of plans include decarbonization actions, 73% of plans include actions related to biodiversity protection,41% of plans include climate adaptation actions,29% of plans refer to climate justice,82% of signatories with plans report working in partnership with others,44% of plans refer to finance actions with this pathway remaining a challenge.

-During COP29, the State Tourism Agency of Azerbaijan and Minor International signed the Glasgow Declaration and a further 58 new signatories were announced, including Destination Canada, the Department for Tourism in Samarkand Region (Uzbekistan), HOTREC (The European Association of Hotels, Restaurants and Cafés), among others.
+During COP29, the State Tourism Agency of Azerbaijan and Minor International signed the Glasgow Declaration and a further 58 new signatories were announced, including Destination Canada, the Department for Tourism in Samarkand Region (Uzbekistan), HOTREC (The European Association of Hotels, Restaurants and Cafés)

 Towards climate-resilient tourism development

-With the aim of laying the foundations for a global coordination mechanism and partnership platform, UN Tourism and the State Tourism Agency of Azerbaijan signed the Letter of Intent to create a framework for its establishment.
-The partnership will ensure the continuation of the process to COP30 in Belem, Brazil in 2025, and building on COP28 – as well as to support the transformation of the tourism sector so it can be part of a low-carbon, sustainable and resilient future.
+Intending to lay the foundations for a global coordination mechanism and partnership platform, UN Tourism and the State Tourism Agency of Azerbaijan signed the Letter of Intent to create a framework for its establishment.
+The partnership will ensure the continuation of the process to COP30 in Belem, Brazil, in 2025 and build on COP28—as well as support the transformation of the tourism sector so it can be part of a low-carbon, sustainable, and resilient future.

-More than 50 countries have endorsed a landmark proposal for Enhanced Climate Action in Tourism.
+More than 50 countries have endorsed a landmark Enhanced Climate Action in Tourism proposal.

-For the first time in the history of the summit, COP29 featured a Tourism Day, with a First Ministerial Meeting dedicated to positioning tourism policy to support national climate goals.
+For the first time in the summit’s history, COP29 featured a Tourism Day, with a First Ministerial Meeting dedicated to positioning tourism policy to support national climate goals.
 In Baku, public and private sector leaders recognized the significant impact of climate change on the tourism sector and its contribution to greenhouse gas (GHG) emissions.
 At the same time, they emphasized tourism’s potential to actively foster climate adaptation and regeneration strategies.
 Over 700 stakeholders participated in the Tourism Day events.

 Governments united around climate action in tourism